NaeNate/thetic/README.md

 # thetic

-Create an image of all your favorite albums.
+Create an image with all your favorite albums.